dark9ive/Linear_Algebra-HW/week01/README.md

 return to normal style here.
 ```

-Using `with plt.xkd():`, your results can be displayed in comic style without affecting other parts.
+Using `with plt.xkcd():`, your results can be displayed in comic style without affecting other parts.

 ## Introspection